awsdocs/amazon-chime-user-guide/doc_source/delegates.md

 1. Add the other meeting attendees to the appointment and finish scheduling it\.

-If you are scheduling back\-to\-back meetings, or if is it possible that a meeting might run over into the time slot for another meeting, use a different set of meeting information to schedule the other meetings\.
+If you are scheduling back\-to\-back meetings, or if it's possible that a meeting might run over into the time slot for another meeting, use a different set of meeting information to schedule the other meetings\.

 **Note**
 As a delegate, do not use your own Amazon Chime meeting ID on a delegator's calendar\.
 This can cause a meeting scheduling failure or split meeting attendees onto different meeting bridges\.